Previewing Week 12 of Sunday Football in the 2023 NFL season

 NBC Sports' Jay Croucher breaks down some hot matchups from Week 12.

-Previewing Week 12 of Sunday Football in the 2023 NFL season originally appeared on NBC Sports Philadelphia
+Previewing Week 12 of Sunday Football in the 2023 NFL season originally appeared on NBC Sports Bay Area

 NBC Sports' Jay Croucher breaks down some hot matchups from Week 12.

-Previewing Week 12 of Sunday Football in the 2023 NFL season originally appeared on NBC Sports Philadelphia
+Previewing Week 12 of Sunday Football in the 2023 NFL season originally appeared on NBC Sports Bay Area

 Here's how to watch this week's NCAA college football games.